 - Rationale: There is a peak-time deficit of 5.5 hours per week at Maidstone Hockey Club's existing pitch in South Park.
-The club would like to install a second pitch to create additional capacity at the site. - Advantages: The advantages of this scenario are as follows: - The club is struggling to accommodate its current activity programme and the shortage of peak-time capacity is compromising its ability to expand. - Adding additional capacity at an established club site is preferable to providing an extra pitch at a separate location. - Whilst there is sufficient existing spare artificial grass pitch capacity in the borough to meet all hockey needs to 2031, the existing pitches are not in the optimum locations to serve this demand.
-The spare capacity is located in Marden and Sutton Valance, rather than Maidstone where 70% of the borough's population is based, so another Maidstone-based pitch would improve accessibility and provide Maidstone Hockey Club with a more coherent model for delivering its pitch requirements. - Disadvantages: The disadvantages of this scenario are as follows: - There are a number of planning sensitivities in relation to providing an extra pitch adjacent to the existing clubhouse. - South Park is public open space, so there may be objections to converting a part of it to a fenced-off artificial grass pitch. - There is insufficient unmet hockey demand from Maidstone HC at present to fully utilise an additional pitch. - One reason for the current peak-time shortfall is the inclusion of 8 hours per week of football usage of the existing pitch.
-If local '3G' pitch capacity was expanded, football use could be transferred, thus freeing up sufficient additional time for hockey to meet all current demands.
+The club would like to install a second pitch to create additional capacity at the site. - Advantages: The advantages of this scenario are as follows: - The club is struggling to accommodate its current matchday programme and the shortage of peak-time capacity at weekends causes problems. - Adding additional capacity at an established club site where all teams can play on a cohesive basis is preferable to providing an extra pitch at a separate location. - Whilst there is sufficient existing spare artificial grass pitch capacity in the borough to meet all hockey needs to 2031, the existing pitches are not in the optimum locations to serve this demand.
+The spare capacity is located in Marden and Sutton Valance, rather than Maidstone where 70% of the borough's population is based, so another Maidstone-based pitch would improve accessibility and provide Maidstone Hockey Club with a more coherent model for delivering its pitch requirements. - Disadvantages: The disadvantages of this scenario are as follows: - There are a number of planning sensitivities in relation to providing an extra pitch adjacent to the existing clubhouse.

-• Conclusions: The difficulties in accommodating an additional pitch at South Park, coupled with the limited amounts of unmet demand and the potential to increase available capacity by transferring football usage elsewhere, makes this option sub-optimal at present.
+- South Park is public open space, so there may be objections to converting a part of it to a fenced-off artificial grass pitch. - There is insufficient unmet hockey demand from Maidstone HC at present to fully utilise an additional pitch. - Conclusions: Despite the difficulties in accommodating an additional pitch at South Park, coupled with the limited amounts of unmet demand and the potential to utilise available capacity at other local pitches pitches, the feasibility of pursuing this option should be investigated further.